mikecalvo/msse_seng_5199/week05/services.md

   1. Runtime Exception: Rollback transaction

 ---
+# Transactional Behavior
+- Only available via dependency injection
+- Creating a new service instance will not work
+- Spring provides transactional behavior
+- Checked exceptions are not automatically rolled back

+---
+# Hibernate Session and Rollback
+- Hibernate session is closed on rollback
+- Subsequent attempts to reference lazy loaded relationships will fail
+- Solutions:
+  - Eagerly fetch the relationship before rollback
+  - Redirect to new request after rollback

+---
 # Changing Service Transactions
 - To disable automatic transactions on service:
 `static transactional = false`
 - @Transactional
   - Mark method or class as transactional
-  - readOnly attribute improves performance by not requring commit after method completes
+  - readOnly attribute improves performance by not requiring commit after method completes
 - Good idea to think about read only methods

 ---